Comparison inequalities and fastest-mixing Markov chains: Consequences of the comparison inequality, some via majorization. Consequences of the comparison inequality, some via majorization

-Recall from \refS{S:CI} that~$\Fc$ denotes the class of stochastically monotone Markov kernels on a given finite partially ordered state space~$\Xc$ that have a given~$\pi$ as stationary distribution.
-Our next result (\refP{P:CIdom}) gives conditions implying that if a comparison inequality holds between reversible kernels $K, L \in \Fc$, then the univariate distributions of the corresponding Markov chains satisfy corresponding stochastic inequalities.
-The proposition utilizes the following definition.
+Recall from Section~\ref{SCI} that $\Fc$ denotes the class of stochastically monotone Markov kernels on a given finite partially ordered state space $\Xc$ that have a given $\pi$ as stationary distribution.
+Our next result (Proposition~\ref{PCIdom}) gives conditions implying that if a comparison inequality holds between reversible kernels $K, L \in\Fc$, then the univariate distributions of the corresponding Markov chains satisfy corresponding stochastic inequalities.
+The proposition utilizes the following definition. \begin{definition} Let $(Y_t)$ and $(Z_t)$ be stochastic processes with the same finite partially ordered state space.
+If for every $t$ we have $Y_t \geq Z_t$ stochastically, that is,